Aditya3815/DASwinYOLO/README.md

 > `models/dc3swt.py` · `DC3SWT` and `MSDABlock` classes

-The standard Swin Transformer (used in `C3SWT`) partitions feature maps into fixed 8×8 windows and computes attention only within each window.
+The standard Swin Transformer partitions feature maps into fixed 8×8 windows and computes attention only within each window.
 This fails in remote-sensing imagery because:

 - Small objects rarely align with pre-defined window boundaries
 - Dense clusters span multiple windows simultaneously
 - Objects appear at arbitrary locations and scales

-**DC3SWT** replaces the entire W-MSA + SW-MSA mechanism with **Multi-Scale Deformable Attention (MSDA)**.
-For each query location the network *learns where to look* by predicting M×K sampling offsets — allowing attention to span any spatial position, regardless of window boundaries.
+**DC3SWT** replaces the W-MSA + SW-MSA mechanism with **Multi-Scale Deformable Attention (MSDA)**.
+For each query location the network *learns where to look* by predicting M×K sampling offsets:

 ```
 For each query position q at (x_q, y_q):